hanhanwu/Hanhan_Data_Science_Resources2/README.md

   * Anyway, it's cool to see this video: https://www.youtube.com/watch?v=6OAHfBoxyx8
     * I like the idea that if he kills the shadow, he dies; but if he does nothing, he dies; only when he tried to merge with the shadow, he becomes stronger...
 Quite like this GNA concepts
     * I even found Prince of Persia 1989-2013 short history: https://www.youtube.com/watch?v=SscOEEXmy84
-    * It must be very cool to have a boyfriend who likes playing games

 ************************************************************************